 An interest in race and religion led me to sociology.
 My final two years of undergrad were almost exclusively dedicated to Sociology and Religious Studies courses.
 I then went to seminary where I focused on theology, philosophy, and ethics that critically engage culture and society.
 Religion continues to play a highly influential role in society, but studies of religion need innovation, which I seek to bring in my work.
 My paper, "Religion Imagined," examines the implicit conceptual structures beneath American adults' conscious religious understandings.
 My paper, "Moral Religiosities," identifies how different moral orientations support different forms of religiosity among young adults.

 I also have a theoretical interest in culture, cognition, and emotion, which influences all of my studies.
 Since we frequently ask questions and make assumptions about humans’ motivations, it is crucial to advance our understandings of how human cognition works and how knowledge is acquired, organized, and used.
 My article, "Culture Beneath Discourse," theorizes various emergent levels of cultural knowledge and how they form more complex cultural understandings.
-My book, Religious Parenting, advances a “cultural models” approach for theorizing how culture works.
+My book, Religious Parenting, advances a “cultural models” approach for understanding and studying how culture works.
 My dissertation projects also highlight the various ways emotional development and perception influence ideological views.